-The services are functioning properly.

-- 1 Warning There is a potential problem with one of more of the services being monitored. - 2 Critical There is a critical problem with one or more of the services being monitored. - 3 Unknown - There is an error in the configuration of the monitor itself, or up.time cannot execute the service check.
+- 0 OK The services are functioning properly. - 1 Warning There is a potential problem with one of more of the monitored services. - 2 Critical There is a critical problem with one or more of the monitored services. - 3 Unknown There is an error in the configuration of the monitor itself, or Uptime Infrastructure Monitor cannot execute the service check.

-up.time captures the output from the script or program, usually from standard output (stdout).
-The output appears in the service status section of the Glob al Scan dashboard (see Understanding the Status of Services).
-The up.time monitoring framework picks up any error codes and triggers the appropriate monitoring action.
+Uptime Infrastructure Monitor captures the output from the script or program, usually from standard output (stdout).
+The output appears in the service status section of the Global Scan dashboard (see Understanding the Status of Services).
+The Uptime Infrastructure Monitor monitoring framework picks up any error codes and triggers the appropriate monitoring action.

-If you have already written scripts or programs for other monitoring tools, you can re-use those scripts or programs with up.time.
-You simply point your advanced monitor to where your scripts or programs are located and up.time will run them.
+If you have already written scripts or programs for other monitoring tools, you can re-use those scripts or programs with Uptime Infrastructure Monitor.
+You simply point your advanced monitor to where your scripts or programs are located and Uptime Infrastructure Monitor runs them.

-The uptime user account on the up.time Monitoring Station must be able to execute the script or program that you use.
+The uptime user account on the Uptime Infrastructure Monitor Monitoring Station must be able to execute the script or program that you use.

-Contact uptime software Client Support Services for help with creating custom monitor scripts.
+Contact IDERA customer support Services for help with creating custom monitor scripts.